Sickaada/Collate/README.md

    3. Go to "Load Unpacked"
    4. Browse to ./frontend

-### Upcoming tasks

-Instead of having different folders for each language, we are planning to create random file names with each request.

 ### Note

 If you want to run a Java code, the class name must be "Main".

-### License

-This project is under [MIT License](./LICENSE)